rxnlabs/wc-authorize.net-pro/readme.txt

 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 6.1.6 =
+* Added minor improvements in code base
+* Updated “WC tested up to” header to 9.0
+* Updated Freemius SDK to 2.7.2

 = 6.1.5 =
 * Added order key check for order payment page